What is altitude sickness?

 A doctor can give you acetazolamide (Diamox).
 This speeds up how fast your body gets used to the higher altitude.
 Nifedipine (Procardia) and dexamethasone are also used for altitude sickness.
 You may also be able to use oxygen or a specially designed pressure chamber to treat altitude sickness.

-- If you are going to altitudes higher than 8000 ft (2500 m), try to spend a night at a medium altitude before going higher.
+- If you go to altitudes higher than 8,000 feet (ft), try to spend at least a night at a medium altitude before going higher.
 For example, in the United States, spend a night in Denver before going to the Rocky Mountains.

 - Sleep at an altitude that is lower than the altitude you were at during the day.
-For example, if you ski at 9500 ft (2900 m) during the day, sleep the night before and the night after at 8000 ft (2500 m).
-"Climb high, sleep low" is standard practice for those who spend time at high altitudes.
+For example, if you ski at 9,500 ft during the day, sleep the night before and the night after at 8,000 ft.

-- You may consider taking acetazolamide (Diamox) or possibly dexamethasone before going to a high altitude.footnote 3 Talk to your doctor about this.
+- You may consider taking medicines such as ibuprofen, acetazolamide (Diamox) or dexamethasone before traveling to high altitudes.
+These medicines may prevent or lessen symptoms.
+Talk to your doctor about this.

 Author: Healthwise Staff